slimihoussem/Raw_socket/README.md

 If you are interested in writing your own implementations of one of these protocols, or need to use a different transport-layer protocol, you’ll need to use raw sockets.
 Raw sockets operate at the network OSI level, which means that transport-level headers such as TCP or UDP headers will not be automatically decoded.
 If you are implementing a a transport-level protocol, you’ll have to write code to decode and encode the transport-level headers in yourapplication.
-- Attempting to read from a raw socket
+- Attempting to read from a raw socket:
 To see what happens when we read data from sockets, let’s use this C program that simply sniffs packets entering the system and prints out some information about the packet as an example
 - Compiling this program with: